 "We've got to stop that," said Glenister.
 "If he takes ours, he'll take the Swedes', too.
 Simms, you run up to the Pioneer Company and tell them about it.
-If he gets that gold out of there, nobody knows what'll become of it.
+If he gets that gold out of here, nobody knows what'll be come of it.
 Come on, Bill."